When licensed insolvency practitioners oversee the process of liquidating a company, they are referred to as a liquidator.

 • Any extra responsibility the liquidator takes on

 • The value and nature of the assets

 A full estimate of the liquidator’s fee should be provided in advance of the work they complete.
 Their payment claim should be made along with evidence of any expenses and the progress that has been made.
 There should also be a breakdown of the time spent on the case if the liquidator is receiving an hourly rate.
 This should be in keeping with the principles set out in The Statement of Insolvency Practice (SIP) 9.

 On appointment, the liquidator will manage the liquidation process by dealing with creditors and organising creditors’ meetings where necessary.
 He or she will sell the company’s assets, and the proceeds will be used to pay creditors after agreed costs and fees have been deducted.

 The liquidator will complete and file all the required paperwork.
 It is also his or her role to investigate the conduct of the company directors for the last three years before the liquidation.
 He or she has a duty to report any evidence of criminal activity to the relevant authorities.

-Insolvency Practitioners’ Role Compulsory Liquidation
+Role of Liquidator in Compulsory Liquidation

 A compulsory liquidation arises when a creditor petitions the Court for the compulsory winding up of a company.
 If the petition is successful, the company is wound up by the Court, and an official receiver (OR) is appointed as liquidator.
 Once the insolvent company is in compulsory liquidation, the directors are no longer in control of the business or its assets.
 The role of the liquidator is to take control of the business, sell the company’s assets and distribute the proceeds to its creditors.